Flood Warning issued for Clarke, Washington by NWS - NewsBreak

 Flood Warning issued for Clarke, Washington by NWS

-Effective: 2021-09-04 20:16:00 CDT Expires: 2021-09-09 16:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-07 20:00:00 CDT Expires: 2021-09-08 08:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov.
 The next statement will be issued when updates occur.
-Target Area: Clarke; Washington The Flood Warning is extended for the following rivers in Alabama Tombigbee River Near Leroy affecting Clarke and Washington Counties.
+Target Area: Clarke; Washington The Flood Warning continues for the following rivers in Alabama Tombigbee River Near Leroy affecting Clarke and Washington Counties.
 For the Tombigbee River...including Coffeeville Dam, Leroy...Minor flooding is forecast.
-The Flood Warning is now in effect until Thursday afternoon The Flood Warning continues for the Tombigbee River Near Leroy. * Until Thursday afternoon. * At 7:00 PM CDT Saturday the stage was 26.5 feet. * Flood stage is 24.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 26.7 feet Sunday evening.
-It will then begin to fall, falling to below flood stage by Thursday afternoon. * Impact...At 24.0 feet, flooding of low lying farm and pasturelands begins.
+The Flood Warning is now in effect until tomorrow morning The Flood Warning continues for the Tombigbee River Near Leroy. * Until tomorrow morning. * At 7:00 PM CDT Tuesday the stage was 24.8 feet. * Flood stage is 24.0 feet. * Minor flooding is occurring. * Forecast...The river is expected to continue to fall, falling to below flood stage late tonight.
+The river will then continue falling to a stage of 12.3 feet by Sunday evening. * Impact...At 24.0 feet, flooding of low lying farm and pasturelands begins.
 Cattle in low lying areas should be moved to higher ground.alerts.weather.gov

 Comments / 0